 • Year 12 or equivalent or other relevant qualification.

-• An overall valid academic IELTS 7.0 not less than 7.0 each band or equivalent (please refer to the DOHA website for Acceptable English Evidence and Exemptions); or an English proficiency of upper intermediate level or above from an approved ELICOS provider; or have successfully completed at least an Australian Certificate IV qualification within the last 2 years; or have successfully passed NAPS’s English Placement Test.
+• An overall valid academic IELTS 7.0 not less than 7.0 each band or equivalent (please refer to the DOHA website for Acceptable English Evidence and Exemptions); or have successfully completed at least an Australian Diploma qualification within the last 2 years.

 • In addition, students may participate in a course entry interview to determine their suitability for the course.